tikservices/syteup/DESIGN.md

+- Syteup options & components settings are available on config.json file
+- Syteup supports three different types of modules: blogs, services and plugins
+    - blog: show user personal blog post on Home section (default section), Syteup currently support showing only a one blog platform posts ('blog_platform': bogger or tumblr or wordpress,...) every blog platform settings are added to 'blogs_settings'.<blog_platform_name>
+    - services: services are defined on 'services' option as boolean items (enabled or disabled), every service settings are availbale at 'services_settings'.<service_name>
+    - plugins: add some extra functions to Syteup (RSS, Domain Tracking, Analytics,...), they are independent of any service and loaded after services, they are define on 'plugins' option as boolean item (enabled or disabled), and every plugin settigns are availbale at 'plugins_settings'.<plugin_name>

+- Structure of a blog module
+    - TODO LATER
+- Structure of a service module
+    - TODO LATER
+- Structure of a plugin module
+    - TODO LATER

+OLD DESIGN DOCUMENTATION, TO DELETE LATTER

 - All JS behavior is kicked off by the call to fetchBlogPosts() (syte/static/js/components/blog-posts.js)

     - This function is added with JQuery after page finishes loading.